எழுதும்

 School had been her safe harbor.
 She studied in an all girls Christian convent, where mornings began with hymns echoing through long, arched corridors, and discipline was stitched into every hour.
 She wasn’t Christian, but something in her heart leaned toward that world — the soft glow of stained glass, the solemnity of prayer, the rhythm of psalms that made even silence feel sacred.
 She never sought the safety of crowds, never hungered for attention.
 For Radhi, trust was a rare jewel, and silence often spoke more than words.

-She remembered a day by a smell, a color, a weather.
+She always remembers a day by a smell, a color, a weather.
 Her first day of college carried the soft fragrance of Dove soap on her pink salwar and the gentle warmth of a breezy morning.
 She paused at the small Ganesha temple near the entrance, whispered a quick prayer, and felt a pang of fear as she stepped into the bustling campus.
 Boys everywhere, their voices loud and unyielding, and she never lifted her head, keeping her gaze low as she navigated the unfamiliar corridors.
-Finally, she spotted Bells in her class — a familiar face amid the chaos — and though relief flickered for a moment, her heart still fluttered with anxiety as she stepped into this intimidating new chapter.

 He caught her attention instantly.
 Even from a distance, his strokes were sharp, his footwork light, the rhythm of his movements almost musical.
 His serve sent the ball arcing high against the dusky sky, his racket meeting it with effortless confidence and precise control..
 She asked herself, Why am I looking at him?
 Who is he?
 How can someone be so full of life?
 Radhi couldn’t look away, drawn to the effortless way he carried himself.